zaphosting/docs/en/conan_becomeadmin.md

 ---
 id: conan_becomeadmin
-title: Conan Exiles: Become an admin on your own server
+title: "Conan Exiles Become an admin on your own server"
 description: Information on how to become an admin on your Conan Exiles server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Become Admin
 ---